andreagrisafi/SALTED/tests/README.md

 Notes:

-- For SALTED-datasets, only fetch the required dataset directories and cached by the upstream HEAD commit.
+- For SALTED-datasets, CI fetches only the required dataset directories and caches them by the upstream HEAD commit.
 - CI always passes `--require-datasets`, so a missing dataset directory or `mpirun` fails the job instead of silently skipping, which is different from local behavior defaults.
+- Each `example-tests` job has a 10-minute timeout (covering dependency install, dataset fetch, and the pipeline itself); if a job times out flakily, raise `timeout-minutes` in the workflow.